plotly/plotly.py-docs/notebooks/templates.md

 fig.show()
 ```

-### Customizing theme array elements in a figure
+### Customizing theme tuple elements in a figure
-The previous section described how a template can be used to add default array element graph objects (e.g. annotations, shapes, or images) to a figure.
-The properties of these default array elements can be customized from within the figure by adding an array element with a `templateitemname` property that matches the `name` property of the template object.
+The previous section described how a template can be used to add default tuple element graph objects (e.g. annotations, shapes, or images) to a figure.
+The properties of these default tuple elements can be customized from within the figure by adding an tuple element with a `templateitemname` property that matches the `name` property of the template object.

 Here is an example, using the same `draft_template` defined above, that customizes the watermark from within the figure to read "CONFIDENTIAL" rather than "DRAFT".